lennard134/TicketToRideLAMAS/index.md

 By purposefully blocking an opponent, we mean that it must know the card of the agent, and it claims a connection on the shortest route of this opponent.
 In case an agent chooses to draw train cards, the agent can draw the first card from either the (5) visible cards or the closed deck.
 If the agent does not draw a joker card from the visible cards, it can pick another card from either the visible cards (but not a joker card) or the closed deck.
+007 WAS HERE

 #### Shortest route
 Agents will always claim connections on the shortest path between the cities on the route cards.